nickforce989/spectral_density_spectroscopy_2024/README.md

   Either way, to do so, run ``run_spectral_densities.sh``.

-* Make sure that the HDF5 file containing all the data is present in the  directory ``input_correlators/``.The command ``bash run_plateaus.sh`` reproduces the GEVP plateaus by using the  metadata used for the analysis in the paper.
+* Make sure that the HDF5 file containing all the data is present in the  directory ``input_correlators/``.
+The command ``bash run_plateaus.sh`` reproduces the GEVP plateaus by using the  metadata used for the analysis in the paper.

 * Make sure that ``input_fit/``, ``input_topology/`` and ``input_correlators/`` are full, before running.